 Armed with this information, you also need to wait calmly for the right opportunity to execute a trade.
 One of the most significant advantages of swing trading is that it requires less time.
 It is more of a waiting game.

-You don’t have to keep watching your computer screen like a hawk.
-The best market for swing trading is large-capitalization stocks.
-You can also have some success swing trading in forex markets.
+The nice thing about swing trading is that you don’t have to be glued to the computer.
+The best market for swing trading is large-capitalization stocks (i.e., Amazon, Disney, Meta Platforms, etc.).
+You can also have some success swing trading in the foreign exchange markets (forex).

 Position trading is the most prolonged time-frame trading strategy.
 The trading periods are longer, ranging from a few weeks to even years.
 Due to the long periods, position trading is often referred to as investing.
 Position traders focus heavily on fundamental analysis with a bit of technical analysis for interpreting trends.